HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Consume the next input character:

 - U+003C LESS-THAN SIGN (<)
+  - If the current tag token's tag name is `init` or `set`
-  - Switch to the JSONTEXT less-than sign state.
+    - If the JSON nesting stack is not empty, this is a bad-json parse error; Stop parsing.
+Otherwise, switch to the JSONTEXT less-than sign state.
+  - Othwise (the current tag token's tag name must be `archedata`)
+      - This is a tag-not-allow parse erorr; Stop parsing.

 - U+0009 CHARACTER TABULATION (tab)
 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
   - Ignore the character.
+- U+003C LESS-THAN SIGN (<)
+  - If the JSON nesting stack is not empty, this is a bad-json parse error; Stop parsing.
+Otherwise, switch to the JSONTEXT less-than sign state.
 - ASCII lower alpha
-  - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONTEXT keyword state.
 - ASCII digit
 - U+002D HYPHEN-MINUS (-)
-  - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONTEXT number state.
 - U+0022 QUOTATION MARK (")
-  - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONTEXT string state.
 - U+0024 DOLLAR SIGN ($)
-  - Set the temporary buffer to the empty string.
-  - Reconsume in the JSONEE state.
+- U+007B LEFT CURLY BRACKET ({)
 - U+005B LEFT SQUARE BRACKET ([)
-  - Switch to JSONTEXT arrary start state
-- U+007B LEFT CURLY BRACKET ({)
-  - Switch to JSONTEXT object start state
-- U+005D RIGHT SQUARE BRACKET (])
-- U+007D LEFT CURLY BRACKET (})
+  - Reconsume in the JSONTEXT value state.
 - U+0000 NULL
-  - This is an unexpected-null-character parse error.
-Emit a U+FFFD REPLACEMENT CHARACTER character token.
+  - This is an unexpected-null-character parse error; Stop parsing.
 - EOF
   - Emit an end-of-file token.
 - Anything else
-  - This is a bad-json parse error.
+  - This is a bad-json parse error; Stop parsing.

-- U+005C BACKSLASH (\\)
-  - Set the return state to the JSONTEXT start state.
-  - Switch to JSONTEXT escape state

 ##### 3.2.5.19) JSONTEXT less-than sign state